Skip to Content

 How FHA Jumbo Loans Work

-While the FHA does not technically have a jumbo loan program, you’ll sometimes see agency-backed mortgages for more than the base limit, referred to as FHA jumbo loans.
+While the FHA does not technically have a jumbo loan program, some lenders refer to FHA loans with higher-than-standard limits as FHA jumbo loans.

-Although FHA jumbo loans follow the same agency guidelines to qualify borrowers, many lenders impose their own higher credit score requirements or other overlays for FHA mortgages that are above the standard limit.
+These loans follow the same FHA guidelines.
+However, some lenders impose their own higher credit score requirements or other overlays for FHA mortgages that are above the standard limit.

 Our Take: Use Higher Loan Limits to Avoid Jumbo Loans